garylirocks/quickrefs/azure.markdown

 - Managed identities for Azure services

-  When you create a manaaged identity for a service, you are creating an account on your organization's AD.
+  When you create a managed identity for a service, you are creating an account on your organization's AD.

 ### Role-based access control (RBAC)